knightr1d3r007/DIY_ESP32_Marauder/README.md

 # LICENSE

-Distributed under the MIT License.
+Distributed under the GNU General Public License v3.0.
 See LICENSE.txt for more information.

 The tool/device is for educational purpose only and the author does not condone any illegal use.